ProvableHQ/welcome/documentation/leo/04_operators.md

 #### Description

 Computes a Bowe-Hopwood-Pedersen commitment on inputs of 768-bit chunks in `first`, and some randomness in `second`, storing the commitment in `destination`.
-Randomness should always be a `Scalar` value, and the produced commitment will always be a `Group` value.
+Randomness should always be a `scalar` value, and the produced commitment will always be a `group` value.

 The instruction will halt if the given input is smaller than 129 bits.